When clients hire copywriters, they’re looking for implementation. For website content, ads, emails, brochures, packaging copy… In short, assets.

 Suzie:

 Right now our brand positioning at Love Good Fats is that we’re ridiculously delicious and good for you.
-We don’t say the good for you per se because we convey that.

 - low sugar (one to two grams)